mwojnars/schemat/README.md

 [...
 WORK IN PROGRESS ...]

-**Schemat** is an object-oriented platform for building scalable internet applications composed of isomorphic **web objects** that are seamlessly transferred over the network and executed on any machine (client, server, database node).
+**Schemat** is an object-oriented platform for building scalable internet applications composed of isomorphic **web objects** that live "on the web" (rather than a single machine) and can be seamlessly transferred over the network and executed in any local environment (on a client, server, or data node).

-Schemat comes with a built-in, distributed, schema-aware, NoSQL **database** engine that supports index creation, live schema evolution, object & schema versioning, and more.
-Web objects are grouped into categories and may utilize multiple prototypical inheritance.
+Schemat comes with a NoSQL, distributed, schema-aware, internal **data engine** that supports object-oriented storage, index creation, live schema evolution, object & schema versioning, and more.
+Web objects are grouped into categories and may utilize multiple inheritance.

-By introducing isomorphic, network-aware web objects, Schemat extends the traditional object model to span the entire distributed application stack -- from the database to the client node -- in a way that unifies all client/server environments.
-Web objects are designed to fully encapsulate a given web functionality, with its _data model_, server-side _logic_, and client-side _appearance_ - all combined in a single, network-native object.
-This is in contrast to traditional, network-agnostic objects that are designed to be executed on a single machine.
+By introducing isomorphic, network-aware web objects, Schemat extends the traditional object model to span the entire distributed application stack -- from the database to the client node -- in a way that unifies the client/server environments.
+Web objects can fully encapsulate a particular web functionality and combine its _data model_, server-side _logic_, and client-side _appearance_ - all in a single, network-native object.
+This is in contrast to traditional, network-agnostic objects that may only implement a part of any given functionality, the part that is specifically related to the given local environment (client, server, or database).

-As such, Schemat is the first software platform that brings the full expression of OOP paradigm to the web.
+Schemat is the first software platform that brings the full expression of [Object-Oriented Programming (OOP)](https://developer.mozilla.org/en-US/docs/Learn_web_development/Extensions/Advanced_JavaScript_objects/Object-oriented_programming) to the web.
 Schemat is written in Node.js and Javascript.

 ### Features